AVENTER-UG/docker-ispconfig/README.md

 ## The idea behind

-The idea behind this images is the flexibility to move the whole ISPConfig Container, with the data, with the config, to a other server if you have to update or migrate the host system.
+The idea behind this images is the flexibility to move the whole ISPConfig Container, with the data, with the config, as is, to a other server if you have to update or migrate the host system.
 Use this container as the "Real Server", and the Server where its running, just as a host system.
+This image should give you a posibility to maintain and fix your whole ISPConfig infrastructure very fast.

 ## Multiuser Environment

 Yes its working!
 We are using it with weave.works and docker-compose.
 At the host system is dnsmasq to seperate the weave dns resolution from the external one and the one inside of the container.

+## What it is not

+It's definitly not a microservice. :-) So, you cannot recreate the running container like you want and to everytime.
+You need a downtime, and maybe you also have so cleanup a little bit after you restart the container.